aradburn/discograph/docs/MIGRATION.md

 These changes mark important steps toward fully migrating the application to React by removing jQuery dependencies and ensuring that the React components serve as the primary user interface.

+We have now completed another major milestone by removing the redundant HTML templates:

+1. Simplified the index.html template to only include the necessary scaffolding for mounting the React app
+2. Removed the no-longer-needed HTML template files (nav-top.html, nav-side.html, modal-help.html, modal-welcome.html, modal-who.html, body.html, svg.html, nav-bottom.html) as they've been fully replaced by React components
+3. Created a direct mount point for the React application instead of rendering on top of server-rendered HTML

+This change completes the transition from server-side template rendering to a client-side React application while maintaining the same visual design and functionality.

 ### Components Created

 -   App.tsx - Main container component with layout structure